Audio Notes

 Output to Speakers and Headphones

 As of version 20170501 SpikeGLX no longer uses NI-DAQ based analog out.
-Rather, selected channels are fed to the Windows sound drivers and, just like music, are accessed through the PC speakers and headphone jack.
-You can also use USB-based headphones.
+Rather, selected channels are fed to the Windows sound drivers and are accessed the same way as other audio on your PC.

 If you want, you can make a cable to go from the audio jack to a BNC and feed the signal into an A-M Systems 3300 Audio Monitor box.
 I've tested that.